-Anissa Tanweer, research scientist at the eScience Institute focused on human-centered data science, completed her Ph.D. research as a 3-year ethnographic fieldwork at eScience.
+Anissa Tanweer is a research scientist at the eScience Institute and is focused on human-centered data science.
+She completed her Ph.D. research as a 3-year ethnographic fieldwork at eScience.
 This setup, studying the institution which funded her research, highlighted some challenges common for ethnographers but also presented some unique ethical tensions.
 At her QUAL Speaker Series talk, Tanweer recalled these issues and offered her approaches to addressing them.

 Ethnography as a research method emerged in anthropology, but today it is used in many disciplines.
 Throughout the method’s development, there were issues of power between researcher and research subjects that became especially prominent for various critical scholars.
 Aware of the potential challenges of this power dynamic and evolving critiques of ethnography, Tanweer found works to help inform her particular experience – such as Diana Forsythe’s “Studying Those who Study Us: An Anthropologist in the World of Artificial Intelligence.”

 Three Areas of Tension When the Lines Blur Between Research Participants, Colleagues, Mentors, and Sponsors

 Forsythe, who conducted ethnographic studies in a similar setting to Tanweer’s, offered the idea of “mutual vulnerability” in this type of work.
 But this concept came with risks too – when ethnographers place themselves in power settings, they risk surveillance, coercion, and even censorship.
 Tanweer’s view was that mutual vulnerability can be healthy and productive.
 Her approach to avoiding censorship, or even self-censorship, was to focus on shared interests and concerns with the data scientists she was observing and interviewing.